srdja/Collections-C/README.md

 make
 ```
 By default `make` builds a shared library.
 To build a static library, run make with "static" flag on: `make CFLAGS=-static`.
+- note: When building for the 64 bit architecture, "ARCH_64" can be explicitly set like so: `make CFLAGS=-DARCH_64`.
+This will increase the maximum container capacity to ~2^64.
+Otherwise the maximum capacity defaults to ~2^32 elements regardless of the target architecture.

 Installing the library:
 ```